bueler/stokes-extrude/README.md

 # stokes-extrude

-This repository provides a Python package named `stokesextrude` for Stokes problems, including glacier cases, on extruded meshes.
+This repository provides a Python package named `stokesextrude` for Stokes-like fluid problems, including glacier-relevant tools, on extruded meshes.
 The core technology is all from the [Firedrake](https://www.firedrakeproject.org/) finite element library.

 The implementation is in 3 source files in directory `stokesextrude/`: